jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 up.
 "Thanks, Marco.
 This has given me a whole new perspective on why we do things the way we do."

-As Sarah left his office, Marco smiled, satisfied that the conversation had helped another team member understand the deeper purpose behind their development practices.
-It was these kinds of discussions that helped build not just better software, but a better team.
+As Sarah left his office, Marco noticed a feeling of competence in his role as a manager.
+He knew Sarah would do a great job in sharing this perspective with the team.
+And over time, their practice of software engineering would improve.